 Double Progression – The Perfect Model for Beginner to Intermediate Trainees

-My definition of a beginner to novice trainee are someone who’s within their first 0-4 years of solid strength training.
+My definition of a beginner to intermediate trainee are someone who’s within their first 0-4 years of solid strength training.
 And with solid I mean you’ve trained with compound lifts and tried to improve your lifting performance every time you’ve hit the gym so far.

 If you’ve gone to the gym for 1 year already but have only trained with “easier” isolation exercises or not tried to push the weights hard in the gym, then you’re still considered a beginner.